iPhone 13's biggest feature isn't on a spec sheet. It's the trade-in offers

 Apple's new iPhone 13 and 13 Pro phones have lots of new features that are welcome upgrades over earlier iPhone models.
-Battery life is longer, there are nifty camera tricks, better displays, a slimmer notch and even some new color options.
-While this stealth "S" year upgrade isn't as significant as last year's redesign and inclusion of 5G, there is enough here that Apple will still likely move many, many millions of iPhones.
+Battery life is longer, and there are nifty camera tricks, better displays, a slimmer notch and even some new color options.
+While this stealth "S year" upgrade isn't as significant as last year's redesign and inclusion of 5G, there is enough here that Apple will still likely move many, many millions of iPhones.

 Especially when you consider the carrier pricing here in the US.

-The deals represent a push by the carriers to not just pick off customers from each other, but to lock in their existing base with longer deals.
-They opened the floodgates of deals last year, when the companies were eager to get people on their 5G networks, and they're continuing with the iPhone 13 launch.
+The deals represent a push by the carriers to not just pick off new customers from each other, but to lock in their current customers with longer deals.
+The floodgates of deals opened last year, when the companies were eager to get people on their 5G networks, and they're continuing with the iPhone 13 launch.
 While it's a good time for those looking for a good deal, consumers should be aware that terms can stretch out as far as three years.

 Apple went so far as to acknowledge carrier discounts during its presentation on Tuesday with Kaiann Drance, Apple's vice president of iPhone product marketing, noting that there are "some fantastic offers from Apple and our partners" when mentioning the pricing of the iPhone 13.